 Drug Overdose Symptoms

 Not every drug overdose case is an intentional one.
-Sometimes overdoses happen by mistake, either by the person who is taking the drugs or via an error in the prescription.
-And sometimes our bodies react in unexpected ways.
+Sometimes overdoses happen by mistake, either by the person taking the drugs or via an error in the prescription.
+Sometimes our bodies react in unexpected ways.

 Drug overdose situations also can be more subtle than how they are portrayed in movies or on television.
 But the longer they are left untreated by a residential addiction treatment program, the greater the risk of harm.
 Symptoms include: